Sandeepimandi/Muzic/README.md

 ### About
-This repository demonstrates an end-to-end pipeline for real-time Facial emotion recognition application along with reccommending music based on detected emotions.
+This repository demonstrates an end-to-end pipeline for real-time Facial emotion recognition application along with recommending music based on detected emotions.
 Done in three steps:
 1. Face Detection: from the video source using OpenCV.
 2. Emotion Recognition: using a model trained by using Mediapipe library.